Moving to Portugal has been an engaging challenge most parts went well but exchanging my driver's licence was a frustrating bureaucratic failure.

 Note: The SEF site doesn't mention the NIF or Proof of the Local Bank account.
-But dealing with bureaucracy, I've found that it's better having too much than too little.
+But dealing with bureaucracy, I've found that it's better to have too much than too little.

-After a weekend of settling in to our new surroundings, we walked down to the local municipal office, only to find it closed.
+After a weekend of settling into our new surroundings, we walked down to the local municipal office, only to find it closed.
 We were confused as it was not a national holiday.
-But, as we later found out, public holiday for the town.
+But, as we later found out, it was a public holiday for the town.
 So an event one needs to be aware of in Portugal.

 We returned the next day, and in faltering Portuguese, and with the aid of Google translate, I submitted my application.

 At times like this, I try to learn relevant phrases in Portuguese.
-Then repeating them over and over again before they're needed.
+Then repeating them repeatedly before they're needed.

-At the critical moment, my brain freezes and the words get jammed deep down in my throat!
-The result is that all I can manage is a spluttering, undecipherable gurgle coming out of my mouth and a very red face!
+At the critical moment, my brain freezes, and the words get jammed deep down in my throat!
+The result is that all I can manage is a spluttering, indecipherable gurgle coming out of my mouth and a very red face!

-In spite of my communication handicap we came to an understanding and after entering some information into the computer, the agent handed me a form.
+Despite my communication handicap, we came to an understanding and after entering some information into the computer, the agent handed me a form.
 The document was my "Declaration, under Oath", that either I;

 - 1carried out a subordinate or independent professional activity in Portugal; or;